AtifTaqi/2048-Game-Azure-kubernetes-Github-actions/README.md

 ## Cleaning up

-Run `script/down` to tear down the cluster and remove the load-balancer.
+Run `script/down` to tear down the cluster and remove the load-balancer

 **Note:** If you delete the cluster directly, the load-balancer will stick around and result in charges.